It is important to always know in what phase the price is at a certain moment.

 A Swing Low is a Bullish QM when viewed on a Lower Timeframe, and a Swing High is a Bearish QM when viewed on a Lower timeframe.

-This also works the opposite way, if you see a QM then it means it’s a 3 Candle Formation on a Higher timeframe
+This also works the opposite way: if you see a QM, then it means it’s a 3 Candle Formation on a Higher timeframe.

 Weak Points: These structural points are those that will serve as TP once we enter into a Strong Point trade.
 They are called Weak Points as they are broken by Strong Points.

 HTF Narrative: By understanding our HTF narrative, along with our Strong Points and knowing what phase the market is in, we can get a solid idea of what is happening.
-Always looking at the structureof the larger Timeframes will prevent you from getting lost in the price action of small timeframes.
+Always looking at the structure of the larger Timeframes will prevent you from getting lost in the price action of small timeframes.
 When you feel confused about small TFs, always look at the bigger picture on the HTF.

 Strong Highs are those Lower Highs (LH) that form in a bearish structure and when formed create new Lower Lows (LL).
 In those areas of Strong Highs, we will find most of the time our points of interest for shorts, and our TP will be the IRL and the Weak Lows.
-(For every strong High there is a weak Low).
+(For every strong High there is a weak Low.)

-To take into account a Break of Structure as a true Break of Structure and not a False Break of Structure, we must always wait for it to be a break of a Weak High or Weak Low and preferably a break with a candle body.
-Sometimes we will be able to take into account a Break of Structure with a wick, depending on the reaction and the speed
+To take into account a Break of Structure as a true Break of Structure and not a False Break of Structure, we must always wait for it to be a break of a Weak High or Weak Low, and preferably a break with a candle body.
+Sometimes we will be able to take into account a Break of Structure with a wick, depending on the reaction and the speed with which the price reacts after seeing the supposed Break of Structure at that moment.
+Timeframes will often depend on this because what in 4 hours is a wick, in 1 hour will be candle bodies.
+This applies to the TF of minutes as well.

 This Internal Break of Structure is one that occurs within the HTF structure but is only noticeable in LTF.
-This type of Break of Structure will help us to have LTF entries using HTF analysis, which will result in our SL decreasing and our Risk Reward increasing. drastically.
-For there to be a trend change in HTF, there must first be a trend change in For example: Within the Daily range, a Break of Structure will be given on the 1h TF first and for there to be a Break of Structure in 1h, there will be a Break of Structure in 15m.
-A Break of Structure will accrue in an LTF first before the HTF makes a move.
+This type of Break of Structure will help us to have LTF entries using HTF analysis, which will result in our SL decreasing and our Risk Reward increasing drastically.
+For there to be a trend change in HTF, there must first be a trend change in LTF.

 One important thing to keep in mind with market structure is to apply logic to what the price is doing at the moment.

 There is a logical way in which we can anticipate a trend change in the market before it happens, and that is by observing the willingness of the price to create new Highs or Lows.
-It is super important that you understand this and practice it yourself by back
+It is super important that you understand this and practice it yourself by back testing the charts.
+In the example below, the black line represents HTF and the blue line LTF.

 If the price does not break a Low, the most LOGICAL thing is that it breaks a High.
 But for it to be a valid structural change, a Strong Point must be broken.
 If the High with the green dot cannot create a new Low, then there is a high chance it can be a change of trend.
 So, there are two possible outcomes.

 If the price does not break a Low, the most LOGICAL thing is that it breaks a High.
 But for it to be a valid structural change, a Strong Point must be broken.
-If the Low with the green dot cannot create a new High then there is a high chance it can be a change of trend.
+If the Low with the green dot cannot create a new High, then there is a high chance it can be a change of trend.
 So, there are two possible outcomes.

-As traders, our job is to find the best buying opportunities and the best-selling opportunities, and we should not waste time looking for deals that are not worth it.
+As traders, our job is to find the best buying opportunities and the best selling opportunities, and we should not waste time looking for deals that are not worth it.
 If we must focus on only buying very cheap and selling as expensive as we can, then how do we know what our best selling or buying opportunities are?

 For that, we are going to use Fibonacci, but not as used by the vast majority of traders who operate with Fibonacci.